Findingfirebane/DriverDepotApplication/README.md

 Please update your local MySQL setup to match the credentials above before running.

-When US.2 (vehicle search) is complete, the hardcoded vehicle value in SubmitInquiryServlet.java can be replaced with a URL parameter — this is a two line change and all other code remains the same.
+When US.2 (vehicle search) is complete, the hardcoded vehicle value in SubmitInquiryServlet.java can be replaced with a URL parameter.
+This is a two line change and all other code remains the same.